 A Look at the Industry Point of Views

-Industry experts have weighed in on this XDR capability for cybersecurity.
+Industry experts have weighed in on this XDR capability for cybersecurity and agree it’s still relatively early to market.
 Gartner’s definition, XDR is “a SaaS-based, vendor-specific, security threat detection and incident response tool that natively integrates multiple security products into a cohesive security operations system that unifies all licensed components.”
 Gartner notes three primary requirements of an XDR system are; centralization of normalized data primarily focused on the XDR vendors’ ecosystem, correlation of security data and alerts into incidents and centralized incident response capability that can change the state of individual security products as part of incident response or security policy setting.
 If you want to hear more from Gartner on this topic, check out the report.

 Forrester views XDR as the next generation of Endpoint Detection and Response to evolve to by integrating endpoint, network and application telemetry.
+The integration options are native where the integration is with one vendor’s portfolio or hybrid where the vendor integrates with other security vendors.
 The key goals include empowering analysts with incident-driven analytics for root cause analysis, offer prescriptive remediation with the ability to orchestrate it and map uses cases MITRE ATT&CK techniques and chain them into complex queries that describe behaviors, instead of individual events.

 The common XDR themes from these XDR discussions are multiple security functions integrated and curated data across the control vectors all working together to achieve better security operational efficiencies while responding to a threat.
 Cross control points make sense since the adversary movement is erratic.
 Emphasis is on removing complexity and offering better detection and understanding of the risk in the environment and quickly sorting through a possible response.
 The range of detect and response capabilities also suggest that it cannot be done by one exclusive vendor.
 Many advocates an integrated partnership approach to unify defenses and streamline efforts across domains and vectors.
-This is not a new concept to connect the security disciplines to work together, as matter fact, McAfee has been professing and delivering on Together is Power motto for some time.
+It’s a more realistic approach as well since most organizations do not fulfil their entire security function with one vendor.
+While buying an XDR “suite” from one vendor is easier where most of the security tools come from one vendor, some critical security functions from another vendor should be included to drive a more effective detect and response.
+This is not a new concept to connect the security disciplines to work together, as matter fact, McAfee Enterprise has been professing and delivering on Together is Power motto for some time.

 Another common XDR theme is the promise to accelerate investigation efforts by offering automatic analysis of findings and incidents to get closer to a better assessment.
 This makes your reactive cycles potentially less frequent.